rails/rails/guides/source/getting_started.md

 ### Running a Migration

-As we've just seen, +rails generate model+ created a _database migration_ file inside the +db/migrate+ directory.
+As we've just seen, `rails generate model` created a _database migration_ file inside the `db/migrate` directory.
 Migrations are Ruby classes that are designed to make it simple to create and modify database tables.
 Rails uses rake commands to run migrations, and it's possible to undo a migration after it's been applied to your database.
 Migration filenames include a timestamp to ensure that they're processed in the order that they were created.

-If you look in the +db/migrate/20120419084633_create_posts.rb+ file (remember, yours will have a slightly different name), here's what you'll find:
+If you look in the `db/migrate/20120419084633_create_posts.rb` file (remember, yours will have a slightly different name), here's what you'll find:

 ```ruby